m-kovalsky/Fabric/README.md

 The following process dynamically creates the Power Query Template (.pqt) file so you can import it into Dataflows Gen2 to create delta tables in your Fabric lakehouse.

 *Note: Currently on the Tabular Editor method supports semantic models using Incremental Refresh.
 This is coming soon to the Fabric Notebook script.*
+*Note: For multi-partitioned tables, this process will take just the first partition from the table.
+In the case of Incremental Refresh, it will take the Source Expression (M query) from the table and ignore the individual partitions.*

 ### Method 1: Fabric Notebook
 1. Open a notebook in Fabric and make sure that the [semantic-link library is installed](https://github.com/m-kovalsky/Fabric#load-semantic-link-into-a-custom-fabric-environment)